MENA Journalists and Netizens Trained in Internet Policy and Freedom of Expression

 Against a backdrop of tightening government restrictions on freedom of expression across the Middle East and North Africa, Internews recently held a series of four intensive workshops on Internet policy and digital safety.
 The two-day workshops served some 100 journalists, bloggers, netizens and members of civil society groups in Egypt, Palestine, Jordan and Tunisia.

 “In the two years since the uprisings in Tunisia and elsewhere, governments have begun to crack down on free expression,” said Jillian York, the lead trainer for the workshops.
 York, who serves as Director for International Freedom of Expression at the Electronic Frontier Foundation, continued, “These trainings provided journalists and other actors with a toolkit for addressing these issues.”

-Internews’ online guide, SpeakSafe: Media Workers’ Toolkit for Safer Online and Mobile Practices, which provides journalists, citizen reporters, bloggers and media workers with a series of simple yet effective practices to maintain control over their information and communications, is now available as a PDF download in Spanish and Arabic as well as English.
-Read more »
+As part of its focus on digital safety and the free flow of information, Internews has published an online guide, SpeakSafe: Media Workers’ Toolkit for Safer Online and Mobile Practices.
+This guide provides journalists, citizen reporters, bloggers and media workers with a series of simple yet effective practices to maintain control over their information and communications.
+The guide is available as a PDF download in English, Spanish and Arabic.